Allisonwonderlax13/https-github.com-obsproject-obs-studio./Understanding-the-Mixer.md

    3) **Physical mixers:** these have individual gain knobs for their own sources, and a 'Master' before it's sent to your computer & OBS
    4) **For other devices** including audio interfaces, check their user manuals to see how to configure them, as they may require third party software by the manufacturer.
 * **Your Operating System** (Windows, macOS, Linux, etc) also has its own volume sliders and mixer
    1) Note that some devices may have a 'safe zone' that is well below the 100% mark.
-The Samson C01U for example can start clipping around 60% if the input (your voice) is loud enough.
-Be sure to experiment heavily before attempting to record audio
+      * In Windows for example, Control Panel->Hardware and Sound->Sound, under the Recording tab, select the device in question (like your mic) and click Properties.
+In the Levels tab, right click the % value and choose 'decibels'.
+You want this to be at (or around) 0.0dB for the least amount of clipping.
+It will retain the setting when you switch back to 'percent'.
    2) Your system's primary volume slider **does not** affect the volume of the sound that OBS hears
    3) Individual application volume sliders **do** affect the volume of the sound that OBS hears